scottish-government-design-system/designsystem.gov.scot/patterns/navigational-pages/index.md

 * Grid navigation - orders hyperlinked headings and summary content into rows without boxes on desktops and tablets, a single column on mobile
 * List navigation - orders hyperlinked headings and summary content into a list

-### Box navigation
+### Card navigation

-{% include example-frame.html name="box" %}
+{% include example-frame.html name="card" %}

-All boxes should contain links.
+All cards should contain links.

-Single boxes can be ‘highlighted’ to make them stand out from others on the page.
+Single cards can be ‘highlighted’ to make them stand out from others on the page.

 ### Grid navigation